AcademySoftwareFoundation/rez/docs/source/package_definition.rst

 .. todo:: Figure out why I can't link to this.is_package

-Note the check for :attr:`~pkgdefrex.this.is_package`.
+Note the check for :attr:`this.is_package`.
 This is necessary, otherwise the evaluation would fail in some circumstances.
-Specifically, if someone ran the following command, the :attr:`~pkgdefrex.this` field would actually be a :class:`.Package` instance, which doesn't have an ``index`` method:
+Specifically, if someone ran the following command, the :attr:`this` field would actually be a :class:`.Package` instance, which doesn't have an ``index`` method:

 .. code-block:: text

    ]$ rez-search maya_thing --type package --format '{build_requires}'

-In this case, :attr:`~pkgdef.build_requires` is somewhat nonsensical (there is no common build requirement for both variants here), but something needs to be returned nonetheless.
+In this case, :attr:`build_requires` is somewhat nonsensical (there is no common build requirement for both variants here), but something needs to be returned nonetheless.

 .. _package-definition-sharing-code: